pvigier/MyGAL/README.md

 ## Known issues

-* If several points are aligned horizontally (same y-coordinate), the diagram may be incorrect.
+* If several points are aligned horizontally (exactly the same y-coordinate), the diagram may be incorrect.

 ## Documentation